wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 images: []
 ---

-We needed to fetch data from the data warehouse to integrate in dowsnstream applications via an API.
-The API would recieve dozens up to hundreds of requests per second.
+My team needed to find a way to serve a table from Databricks via an API to integrate in a user facing application.
+This API was expected to recieve up to 100 requests per second of read operations.

-Data Warehouses are not designed to serve operational use cases such as this one.
-However this is no reason not to run this experiment to understand to what point this is true.
-It may be the case that for smaller workloads the data warehouse can serve these use cases, minimasing operational overhead of having to setup a downstream operational store such as Postgres to serve this data.

-After all, Databricks separates storage from compute, so we can hit the warehouse as hard as we want without worrying about bringing the Warehouse down right?

-In this blog post I run a load test into Databricks SQL Warehouse to better understand performance and cost under different levels of load.
+Since the table was already in Databricks, the simplest option would be to create an API and hit the table directly in Databricks.

+This investigation explores the feasability of using the SQL warehouse to serve this use case.
+It shows the performance and cost implications of running a high volume of requests for different query types in the SQL Warehouse.

 Enjoy!

 ## Methodology

-Steps
+This is the methodology used in this investigation

 1. Create a baseline.
 Execute the queries under a low load.

 2. Run load test for each of the proposed configurations.

-3. Compare baseline to other Load tests
+3. Compare baseline to Load tests

-4. Select most cost/efficient solution

-**Considerations**
+## Preparation

+For this use case we decided to go for serverless compute because it was the only option that can scale fast enough if there is a spike of requests.

 Databricks recommends that for running multiple queries at one time, we should increase number of clusters

-> If you are running multiple queries at a time [serverless], add more clusters for autoscaling. [link](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#sizing-a-serverless-sql-warehouse)
+> *If you are running multiple queries at a time [serverless], add more clusters for autoscaling. [link](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#sizing-a-serverless-sql-warehouse)*

 Autoscaling only kicks in after queries have been added to the queue.
 We want to find the right balance between min clusters available vs autoscaling clusters.

-> If the queue is not decreasing quickly enough, autoscaling kicks in to rapidly procure more compute. [link](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#serverless-autoscaling-and-query-queuing)
+> *If the queue is not decreasing quickly enough, autoscaling kicks in to rapidly procure more compute. [link](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#serverless-autoscaling-and-query-queuing)*

-## Choosing the compute

-For this use case we decided to go for serverless compute because it was the only option that could scale fast enough if there is a spike of requests.
-The idea is test whether we can put the data warehouse behind an API layer to directly handle operational requests.

 ## The queries
-THese are the queries used for this test.
+These are the queries used for this test.
 Query B is a simpler query with a GROUP BY clause.
-Query A is a bit more resource intensive with JOINs.
+Query A is a bit more resource intensive with JOINs and window operations.

+{{< details >}}

 Query A
 ```sql